pwm/datetime-period/readme.md

 Defining relations on periods is somewhat complex as there is no [total order](https://en.wikipedia.org/wiki/Total_order).
 In 1983 James F. Allen wrote a paper in which he defined 13 jointly exhaustive and pairwise disjoint binary relations on intervals, meaning that any 2 intervals are related exactly one way.
 You can see each of the 13 relations above, in the "Usage" section.
 These relations and the operations on them form what is referred to as [Allen's interval algebra](https://www.ics.uci.edu/~alspaugh/cls/shr/allen.html).

+#### Complexities

+Dealing with calendrical time is difficult with many peculiarities.
+This, in turn, means that dealing with derivative entities, like `DateTimePeriod` is complex as well.

+Here is an example involving timezones:

+If you try to create a one year `DateTimePeriod` starting from `2018-03-26T08:00:00` and ending at `2019-03-26T08:00:00` for the timezone `Europe/London` it would fail with a `UTCOffsetMismatch` exception.
+This is because for the start instant the timezone `Europe/London` equals to `BST` (which equals to `UTC+01:00`) while for the end instant `Europe/London` equals to `GMT` (which equals to `UTC+00:00`).
+This is because daylight saving time happens on different days in different years.

+If you create the above period using UTC offsets, ie. from `2018-03-26T08:00:00+01:00` to `2019-03-26T08:00:00+01:00` that would not throw a `UTCOffsetMismatch`, however the end instant will not be a valid `Europe/London` datetime so you would have to calculate the correct time for `Europe/London` from your `UTC+01:00` offset.
+The supplied `DateTimePeriod::getUtcOffset()` function can help with this as you can map your current timezone to its UTC offset.

 ## Tests

 	$ vendor/bin/phpunit